Aonghuso/Setanta-site/app/tut/ga/liostai.md

 scríobh([10, 20] + [30, 40])
 }}}

-Cruthaíonn `+` liosta nua ó na dhá liostaí, cuireann sé an chéad liosta ar dtús, agus an dara liosta in a dhiaidh sin.
+Cruthaíonn `+` liosta nua as an dá liosta, cuireann sé an chéad liosta ar dtús, agus an dara liosta in a dhiaidh sin.
 Is féidir linn é sin a úsáid chun ball nua a chuir le liosta:

 {{{